Tag Archive | Metro Goldwyn Mayer

 Judy Garland – the tragic arc of the child star.

 W.S.
-Van Dyke – the trusted director, star maker, party host and patriot who would not wait for death
+Van Dyke – the trusted director, star maker, party host, and patriot, with one of Hollywood’s saddest endings

 I thought I heard a whisper…